STIR Challenge 2026

 Description

-The 2025 STIR (Surgical Tattoos in Infrared) Challenge (STIRC2025) is a challenge to quantify methods in deformable tracking, mapping and reconstruction.
-STIR is a part of EndoVis challenge at MICCAI 2025 (September 23-27, 2025).
+The 2026 STIR (Surgical Tattoos in Infrared) Challenge (STIRC2026) is a challenge to quantify methods in deformable tracking, mapping and reconstruction.
+STIR is a part of EndoVis challenge at MICCAI 2026.
 STIR will be quantified using a non-public test split of the publicly available STIR Dataset, STIROrig.
 The dataset is a stereo dataset with ground truth labels created using Infrared Tattoos1.

 Objective